flownexus-lwm2m/flownexus/doc/source/architecture/communication_interfaces.rst

 pending data that should be sent to the device when it comes online.
 The backend server must handle this by itself so it has to have a representation of the current status of each device as well as the data to be send.
-The resource table ``DeviceOperation`` is used to store pending operations that should be sent to the endpoint while it is online.
+The resource table ``EndpointOperation`` is used to store pending operations that should be sent to the endpoint while it is online.

 Once an endpoint updates it's registration (LwM2M Update Operation) Leshan notifies the backend.
-The backend checks the ``DeviceOperation`` table for pending operations and sends them to the device by posting to the Leshan hosted ReST API.
+The backend checks the ``EndpointOperation`` table for pending operations and sends them to the device by posting to the Leshan hosted ReST API.
 Leshan keeps the post call open until the device acknowledges the operation or a timeout is generated.
 Endpoints can be slow to respond (several